After years of making trips to Asia, I’ve ended up with an airy apartment (well, two apartments really) in Chiang Mai, in Northern Thailand.

 Immersethrough is less like a tour and more like an intensive cooking school and eating experience rolled into one, with a lot of laughter thrown in for spice…

 In all this Fern, my friend and partner-in-immersethrough, is invaluable, really the lynchpin.
-She does the cross-cultural go-between work from the Thai side, as I do it from the non-Thai side, and together we find ourselves enjoying the process of problem-solving from morning to night.
+She does the cross-cultural go-between work from the Thai side, as I do it from the non-Thai side, and together we find ourselves enjoying the process from morning to night.

 The first four days of the tour are the most intensive, a kind of diving in at the deep end.